johnmckenna-snd/portfolio-v2/src/markdown-pages/blog/gpio-to-osc.md

 ## Application

 The Application is developed in Javascript and ran via Docker.
-I used node.js for the server, and React for the website (probably a bit overkill).
+I used node.js for the server, and React for the website.
 I like using docker-compose to run apps because it makes it very easy.
+The application consists of two containers: one for the node.js server and and other to serve the react app and host an NGINX reverse proxy.

 ![Screenshot of the Application](../../images/gpio-to-osc-screenshot.png)